SrikiranN/clevertech-mulesoft/README.md

 # Tips
 * Explore the MUnit flows as these will help validate your implementation.
 * Feel free to adjust the project to meet best practices and standards to take the most out of the MuleSoft components.
+* RAML/APIToolKit, Error handling, Metadata, Logs, MUnit will be considered as part of the final score.

 # Format
 * This assessment must be delivered within 2 days.